Skip to content

 Learn About The Time Limits To Claim a Refund and Take Advantage Of The Tax Statute Of Limitations on Collections

 Just like with other legal systems in our country, there is a maximum period of time that the IRS and many state tax agencies can act.
 Generally speaking, the IRS Tax Statute of Limitations works two ways: it imposes a time limit on how long the IRS can collect taxes you owe, and puts a limit on how long you have to claim a tax refund.
-When you work with knowledgeable CPAs, tax professionals, and Enrolled Agents, you can take maximum advantage of these statutes to potentially eliminate your tax debt or claim refunds owed to you from previously unfiled tax returns.
+When you work with knowledgeable tax professionals, tax professionals, and Enrolled Agents, you can take maximum advantage of these statutes to potentially eliminate your tax debt or claim refunds owed to you from previously unfiled tax returns.

 How We Can Help You Benefit from the IRS Statute of Limitations